Submersible Sump Pumps

-Essentially, the sump pit in your basement will determine which pump you select.
-Because submersible pumps must be placed below water, you'll need a bigger pit than with a pedestal pump.
+Essentially, the size of the sump pit in your basement will determine which pump you select.
+Because submersible pumps are placed below water, you'll need a bigger pit than with a pedestal pump.
 The fact these pumps operate underwater provides some nice benefits.

 If you have a shallow or narrow sump pit, look at a pedestal sump pump instead.